go-aah/examples/form/README.md

   * http://localhost:8080

 Home page includes the details of implemented functionality and button to access User Profile - Form Submission.
 Fill out the form fields and click submit.
-As a response, submitted field values will be displayed on the page.
+As a response, the submitted field values will be displayed on the page.